yzyii/luashitacast/README.md

 /tpset /tp - toggles TP set between a LowAcc and HighAcc set.
              this will be overwritten if you have a DT or Fire Resistance etc. set enabled. this is disabled for PLD in favour of just always using Idle sets instead.
-/dps       - used for PLD to turn on DPS LowAcc / HighAcc TP set behaviour.
 /locktp    - locks or unlocks Main, Sub, Ranged and Ammo slots.
 ```